 Placement.
 We’ll look at the two main locations you’ll find title tags using our storEDGE blog page as an example.
 Say you were to perform a Google search for “self storage blog.”
 You would land on a results page with plenty of self storage-related blogs.
 Among those results you would find a link to our blog page and it would look like this:

 You’ll also see title tags, as mentioned before, at the top of the webpage you are viewing.
 When on our blog page, you’ll see an excerpt of the title in the tab and the full title when you hover your mouse above it:

 The text is exactly the same text you find when our page shows up in search results because they’re both being pulled from the page’s title tag in the HTML code.

 Consider the importance of the title tag on a search engine results page.
 In a sea of blogs relevant to the self storage industry, what will lead users to a particular page?
-A large part of that is the rank of the webpage, which is search engine optimization (SEO) in action.
-But part of that will also be the title tag.
+A large part of that is the rank of the webpage, which is SEO in action.
+But part of that will also be the relevance of the title tag.

 If you were actually looking for a resource for tying your shoes, you would naturally choose the second result here even though it isn’t the highest in ranking.
 Why?

 The first link isn’t too bad, but it’s not as relevant to your search as the second link is.
 It seems like clicking through will send you to a page where you can shop for shoes.

 The second link matches your search almost exactly.
 You can tell, just from the title, that this page’s content will teach you how to tie your shoes.